A scale-up is not a start-up

 PHYSEE is an award-winning scale-up dedicated to making solar-powered windows without compromise for users, the building and the environment.
-The two founders work with developers across Europe to create new homes that are sustainable and free from dependence on carbon.
+The two founders work with developers across Europe to create new homes that are sustainable and carbon-independent.

 - With four product offerings, PHYSEE has patented the PowerWindow: a unique triple-plane that converts sunlight into green electricity.

 - They have their own production factory, and have developed a Research and Living Lab in partnership with TU Delft.

 - They are working to expand their market into all types of windows – transportation, greenhouses, even reading glasses.